Abandoned & Little-Known Airfields:

 A 2003 photo by Dan Rhinehart, looking south along the former runway at Three Point Airport.

-A 2003 photo by Dan Rhinehart, looking east along the former runway at Three Point Airport.
+A 2003 photo by Dan Rhinehart (enhanced by Bill Grasha), looking east along the former runway at Three Point Airport.

-at the helicopter firm which still operates at the former Three Point Airport.
+at the helicopter firm which still operated at the former Three Point Airport.

 A 2003 photo by Dan Rhinehart of the Airport Tavern, adjacent to the former Three Point Airport.

-the current owner of the airport restaurant said that 'if you want to land & come in for lunch that it was fine with me!'"
+the current owner of the airport restaurant said 'If you want to land & come in for lunch that it was fine with me!'"

 ____________________________________________________